 It's estimated that between sixty-five and ninety percent of vascular land plants (those with water and food conduction vessels) have mycorrhizae.
 The estimated percentage varies according to the reference source.
 The relationship between the fungus and the plant in a mycorrhiza is referred to as symbiosis because it involves two different organisms living together.
 It's also classified as mutualism, since both organisms benefit from the relationship.

 The presence of the fungus greatly increases the surface area of the roots, enabling more water and nutrients to be absorbed.
 The fungus absorbs important chemicals that the plant needs, including phosphorus and nitrogen.
 The nutrients are then absorbed by the root cells.
 Research has shown that mycorrhizal fungi increase the concentration of phosphorus in their host by up to forty percent.
 The fungus benefits from its association with the plant by having access to sugars stored in the root, which it uses for food.

-Types of Mycorrhizae
+Traditional Classification of Mycorrhizae

 Endomycorrhizae develop mainly or completely inside plant roots.
 There is usually no mantle around the outside of the roots.
 If one exists, it's generally made of only a few hyphae.
 The hyphae of the fungus are located inside the outer root cells and may or may not be located between the cells as well.